pytask-dev/cookiecutter-pytask-project/.github/ISSUE_TEMPLATE/question.md

 ---

 name: Submit Question
-about: Ask a general question about cookiecutter-pytask
+about: Ask a general question about cookiecutter-pytask-project
 title: "QST:"
 labels: "question"